QuantEcon/lecture-source-py/source/rst/schelling.rst

 Here's one solution that does the job we want.

-If you feel like a further exercise, you can probably speed up some of the computations and then increase the number of agents
+If you feel like a further exercise, you can probably speed up some of the computations and then increase the number of agents.

 .. code-block:: ipython